|

 --status=set

-Print only system calls with the specified return status.
+Prints only system calls with the specified return status.

-The default is status=all.
+The default is --status=all.
 When using the status

-when select(2) is called, but a different thread calls
+select(2) is called, but a different thread calls

 clock_gettime(2) before select(2) finishes: